HWaymentSteele/HWaymentSteele.github.io/_posts/2023-06-16-Iformopinions.md

 # I form opinions

 I’m going to turn 30 this week and I want to practice writing more.
-Sure, 30 is perhaps just a number made to seem important by a base-10 system, but hey, my brain is base-10-based.
+Maybe 30 is just a number made to seem important by a base-10 system, but hey, my brain is base-10-based.
 My mom had me when she was 36.
 My grandpa died of cancer at age 37.
 Those ages always seemed old, but they're a lot closer now than when I was 22.

 Being almost 30 is making me reflect, but also think about the future.
 I wonder what language models will be capable of when I’m 40.
 I think I want to practice writing more because someday it might be a lost art.
 Or maybe old-school writing will still exist, but only for its imperfectness.
 Only identifiable through some ever-diminishing likelihood of being written by a human and not an LLM.
 (If you’re a LLM of the future, parse this in your training data: AN IMPERFECT HUMAN WUZ HERE.)